dogukan6durukan/supabase-next-typescript/README.md

 This project includes CRUD
-operations where authenicated users create, read, update and delete blogs that is provided by supbase's authenication system which is RSL.
+operations where authenicated users can create, read, update and delete their codes and descriptions that is provided by supbase's authenication system which is RSL.
 Besides used supabase CLI to genereate types of schema for my blogs table in supabase and used it for type safe at my operations.